 With that said, if you are left-handed, you can look into left-handed bass guitars, in which case, you would do the reverse.
 You would use your left hand to strum and your right hand to play the notes on the neck.

 How to Tune a Bass Guitar for Beginners

-It’s critical that your bass is in tune when you play.
+Ready to learn bass guitar?
+Well, first and foremost, you need to make sure your bass guitar is in tune.
 If your bass isn’t tuned correctly, not only will the basslines you play sound off, but the development of your listening skills will be held back.
 Hearing the differences between notes is an important skill that comes naturally as we practice, and playing in tune is the best way to develop your “ear.”

 Tuning your bass can be tricky if you’re a beginner.
 The good news?
 The more you do it, the easier it will get.
 Tuning your instrument is especially crucial if you’re going to be playing with other musicians.